tqbwqing/automagic/README.md

 Also please note that, when using **EEGLab**, there is no more the notion of having projects, or creating a new project,etc. In this case, you simply load your data from within **EEGLab**, preprocess, rate and interpolate them, and all the results are given back in `ALLEEG` structure of the **EEGLab**.
 From there you may want to save your result yourself.

-   * Important: In order to be able to start the preprocessing, you must first add the channel locations to your EEG data strucutre.
+   * Note: In order to be able to start the preprocessing, you must first add the channel locations to your EEG data strucutre.
 For more information please see **EEGLab** documentation on this.

 ## 4. Application Structure